-With Tesla’s stock price soaring, investors are looking at alternative EV companies like NIO for cheaper opportunities.
+With Tesla’s stock price still high, investors are looking at alternative EV companies like China-based NIO for cheaper opportunities.

 There is no denying that electric vehicles (EV) are here to stay.
 With many governments promising to stop the sale of fossil fuel vehicles in the coming decades, the electric portion of the automotive sector is set to become increasingly vital.